AGRINFO AGRINFO logo

 Summary

-The European Union (EU) is discussing new proposals to increase the maximum residue levels (MRLs) for imazalil on bananas and citrus fruits.
-It is proposed to reduce the MRL for imazalil on melons to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods), with more minor reductions to MRLs on courgettes, cucumbers, and gherkins.
+The European Union (EU) has notified the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee of a draft proposal to increase the maximum residue levels (MRLs) for imazalil on bananas and citrus fruits.
+It is also proposed to reduce the MRL for imazalil on melons to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods), with more minor reductions to the MRLs on courgettes, cucumbers, and gherkins (G/SPS/N/EU/943).

-EU discusses increasing imazalil MRLs on bananas and citrus fruits; and reducing MRLs on courgettes, cucumbers, gherkins, and melons
+EU to increase MRLs for imazalil on bananas and citrus fruits; and decrease MRLs on courgettes, cucumbers, gherkins, and melons

 Draft Commission Regulation amending Annexes II, III and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for carbofuran, imazalil, mandipropamid, propaquizafop, quizalofop-P-ethyl and quizalofop-P-tefuryl in or on certain products